 Having been a Governor at Canning Street Primary School since 2001, it is my aim to support the vision of the Governing Body and the staff, in School, to ensure consistently high standards are maintained for all our children.

-I joined Canning Street at Upper Key Stage 2 Phase Leader and have enjoyed every moment here.
-I have worked at Canning Street for six years and am passionate in our shared aim of improving our children's lives.
-Before Canning Street, I worked in a range of schools in the Midlands and the North East and greatly enjoy the challenges and successes of supporting our families.
+I joined Canning Street as a KS1 teacher and have enjoyed every moment here.
+I have worked at Canning Street for nine years and am passionate in our shared aim of improving our children's lives.
 I am proud to have been part of the changes the school has made over the years and am continually impressed by the dedication and commitment of the staff.

 Peter Thomson (Foundation Trust Governor)